 Note: A minimum of 21 hours, including five credit-bearing accounting courses, must be taken at the College, including ACCT 202, 304, 310, 311, 401, and 415 (all with a grade of “C” or higher).
 A grade point average of 2.00 is required overall and for all accounting courses taken at Fisher.

-To become licensed as a CPA in New York State, 33 semester hours of accounting coursework are required.
+To become licensed as a CPA in New York state, 33 semester hours of accounting coursework are required.
 The accounting certificate program only requires 28 semester hours of accounting coursework.
 Students planning to enter public accounting and achieve licensure as a CPA need six additional semester hours of accounting coursework which can be obtained through additional courses in either the undergraduate accounting program or the MBA accounting program.
 Students should consult with the Office of Transfer and Graduate Admissions or their academic advisor to assess individual situations if they want to become a CPA.

-In addition, to become licensed as a CPA in the State of New York, a total of 69 semester hours of accounting and business coursework are required.
+In addition, to become licensed as a CPA in New York, a total of 69 semester hours of accounting and business coursework are required.
 The accounting certificate program only requires a total of 48 hours of credit.
 Students planning to enter public accounting and achieve licensure as a CPA need to make sure they have or plan to obtain the required 69 semester hours.